kyrers/damn-vulnerable-defi/README.md

 Snapshots are taken earlier in the `distributeRewards(...)` function execution via a call to `_recordSnapshot()`.
 However, to execute this call we need to pass the verification `isNewRewardsRound()` which checks that at least 5 days have passed since the last snapshot.
 This means that we need to wait 5 days before calling `distributeRewards(...)`.

 That was easy, but we still need to figure out how to get a positive balance of `AccountingToken`.
-Looking at the pool we see that `AccountingToken` are minted in the `deposit(...)` function, in proportion to the deposited `LiquidityToken` which is the `DVL` token.
-We also see that `AccountingToken` are burned in the `withdraw(...)` function which, in addition to sending us our `RewardToken`, sends the `DVL` tokens back to us - allowing us to pay the flashloan.
+Looking at the pool we see that `AccountingToken` are minted in the `deposit(...)` function, in proportion to the deposited `LiquidityToken` which is the `DVT` token.
+We also see that `AccountingToken` are burned in the `withdraw(...)` function which, in addition to sending us our `RewardToken`, sends the `DVT` tokens back to us - allowing us to pay the flashloan.

-We know have a clear picture of how to get `RewardToken`, and since we already know how to get our hands in free `DVL` tokens, we have all the information we need.
+We know have a clear picture of how to get `RewardToken`, and since we already know how to get our hands in free `DVT` tokens, we have all the information we need.

 Let's recap what we know:
 1. We know we have to get some amount of `RewardToken` to pass the challenge;